rust-lang/rfcs/text/0000-derive-bound-control.md

 ### Semantics - on a type

-When `#[no_bound(..)]` is applied directly on a type, this is equivalent to specifying the identical attribute on each formal type parameter of the type.
+When `#[derive_no_bound(..)]` is applied directly on a type, this is equivalent to specifying the identical attribute on each formal type parameter of the type.

 #### An example